yypy22/yypy22/README.md

 🏢 I have experience working as a summer intern with Python, JavaScript, HTML, CSS, Django, and JQuery with large-scale development in the data feed team

 🍜 In my free time, I enjoy exploring new food spots or cafes.
+My favourite food is Yokohama Iekei Ramen

 ✈️ I love traveling, and I have been to Italy, Denmark, Switzerland, Germany, Austria, Scotland, England, Wales, France, Spain, Thailand, Cambodia, and Vietnam.
 Lots of other countries are on my bucket list